-While it is considered to be in the lower levels of high-end graphics cards, the HD 7850 does not pull any punches with its 860 MHz clock speed and flowing memory bandwidth of 153.6GB per second.
-These speeds make it so you can enjoy fast, stable frame rates in games with demanding graphics on high or ultra settings, depending on your CPU build, of course.
+While it is in the lower levels of high-end graphics cards, the HD 7850 does not pull any punches with its 860MHz clock speed and flowing memory bandwidth of 153.6GBps.
+These speeds make it so you can enjoy stable frame rates in games with demanding graphics on high or ultra settings.
+In our testing, the card averaged 42.9 fps across a large number of modern games.
 The HD 7850 is PCIe 3.0 ready and is a double-wide card, taking up two spaces on the back of your PC.
-Fortunately, PCIe is backwards compatible, so if you do not have a PCIe 3.0 board, don't worry, you can still use this graphics card, although you won't get the fastest performance from it in a 2.1 or 2.0 PCIe slot.
+Fortunately, PCIe is backward compatible, so if you do not have a PCIe 3.0 board, you can still use this graphics card, although you won't get the fastest performance from it in a 2.1 or 2.0 PCIe slot.

-We are very impressed with the HD 7850's performance and speed, but it is lacking in how much it can be overclocked.
+We are impressed with the HD 7850's performance and speed, but it is lacking in how much it can be overclocked.
 You can tinker with the card through AMD's OverDrive program, but the HD 7850's limited range does not give you much to play with.
-This is not a bad thing, but if you are looking for a graphics card to play mad scientist with, you may want to look at upgrading to a higher model card so you can tweak to your heart's content.
+This is not necessarily a bad thing, but if you are looking for a graphics card to play mad scientist with, you may want to look at upgrading to a higher-model card so you can tweak to your heart's content.

 This graphics card has very low power consumption compared to similar cards, and you can use up to six displays with Eyefinity.

 You can't overclock the HD 7850 as much as you can higher-end cards.